 Make sure you have some newborn formula milk in the store cupboard if you are not planning to breastfeed.

-It is a nice idea to get a lovely, new, soft towel especially for baby, because those ones that have been through the wash a thousand times will be like sandpaper on your baby’s delicate skin.
+It is a nice idea to get a lovely, new, soft towel especially for baby, because those ones that have been through the wash a thousand times will feel like sandpaper on your baby’s delicate skin.
 There are lots of really cute ones available, but remember baby doesn’t mind what colour they are!

 Muslin squares are an absolute lifesaver!
 They are brilliant for everything from protecting your shoulder from milky dribbles while winding to putting on your lap during feeding, creating an improvised bib or an impromptu cloth for cleaning up every type of mess.
-I bought this set of 12 from Mothercare for my first baby and we are still using them for cleaning nearly 18 years later!

 A baby carrier is one of those things that you don’t know whether it will work for you until you try it.
 Some people love them, some people hate them.
 I hate carrying anything so always preferred to use the pushchair, but I know people who swore by them.